Abibubble/sorting-hat/README.md

 These colors are taken via a color picker tool, directly from the Harry Potter official logo, and from the official Hogwarts crest.

 ### Typography
-* For the opening page, I used the font monospace, as it's got quite a bit of character, and it links with the feeling of entering into something.
-It's also very similar to a typewriter font, which matches the theme of novels quite nicely.
 * I used sans-serif throughout the quiz.
 It's a clean and easy to read font, whilst also being bold and eye catching.
-* Both of these fonts also don't distract the user from the main theme, and have the added bonus that they're staple fonts with HTML, so all browsers will be able to display them.
+* This font doesn't distract the user from the main theme, and has the added bonus that they're staple fonts with HTML, so all browsers will be able to display them.

 ### Imagery
-* The opening quote page is a direct line from the books, which immediately captures the attention of the user, sets the theme for the quiz, and encourages immersion as soon as they enter the site.
 * The large background hero image is designed to be striking and catch the user's attention, making it clear at first glance what the quiz is related to.
 * It directly correlates to the aesthetic of the Harry Potter series, using an image of Gloucester cloisters, which was used in the filming of the Harry Potter films.
+* The logo used as a header is the official Harry Potter logo.
+* The hat image is an artist's cartoon-style version of the sorting hat in the Harry Potter books and movies.

 ### Wireframes
 [Here are the wireframes for desktop, mobile and tablet for this project](wireframes.pdf).

 ### Features
-* Interactive quiz elements, including:
-    * A score counter for correct answers.
-    * A progress bar so that the user can see how far through the quiz they are.
-    * Choose your house, the questions correlate to which house is chosen.
-    * Background audio that can be toggled on and off.
-    * A timer that ends the quiz if the time runs out.
-* Responsive on all devices.

-### Audio
-* In the Harry Potter universe, a witch or wizard has to utter the phrase 'I solemnly swear that I am up to no good' for the Marauders Map to reveal the map.
-* Because of this, I've got the phrase displayed, the user has the choice to turn the audio on via the button in the banner at the top.
-It's also goldenrod to link with the color scheme.
-* Once the user clicks to enter the quiz, if the audio is on, the audio will play, as if they're speaking the phrase to reveal the quiz.
-* On the Home page, once the audio is turned on, a crackling fire sound can be heard, giving the atmosphere of a common room at Hogwarts.
-* Once the quiz starts, if the audio is turned on, a Harry Potter-style theme is played as background music, adding to the experience and the intensity of the quiz.
-* When the user gets to the results page, the crackling fire sound returns if the audio is turned on, bringing it full circle so that there is no dramatic stop in the audio.
+* A randomised house appears when you click the sorting hat.

 ---

 ## Technologies Used